 top of page

 Marine plankton form the base of ocean food webs and support valuable fisheries.
-Our research is focused on gelatinous plankton in particular because -- due to their fragile, watery bodies—they have historically been understudied yet, they are key members of marine ecosystems.
+Our research is focused on gelatinous plankton which have historically been understudied due to their fragile, watery bodies yet, they are key members of marine ecosystems.
 We work at the intersection of biology and physics to gain a mechanistic understanding of how marine plankton interact with one another and within their fluid environment.

 Our group uses a variety of tools including in situ video, kinematic analysis, and flow visualization to understand how the environment is experienced at the organismal scale.
 These observations can be related to smaller-scale physiological problems or to larger-scale population patterns and food-web dynamics.